DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: Data-regularised environment design

 \subsection{The generative phase}

 We initialise the buffer $\Lambda$ to contain $X_\text{train}$ levels and gradually add generated levels $\tilde{X}$ over the course of training.
-While ICED is not restricted to a particular approach to obtain $\tilde{X}$, we chose the VAE \citep{VAE, VAE-pmlr-v32-rezende14} due its ability to model the underlying training data distribution $p(\rvx)$ as stochastic realisations of a latent distribution $p(\rvz)$ via a generative model $p(\rvx \mid \rvz)$.
+DRED is not restricted to a particular approach to obtain $\tilde{X}$.
+In this work, we use a VAE \citep{VAE, VAE-pmlr-v32-rezende14} and refer to our method as VAE-DRED.
+The VAE models the underlying training data distribution $p(\rvx)$ as stochastic realisations of a latent distribution $p(\rvz)$ via a generative model $p(\rvx \mid \rvz)$.
 The model is pre-trained on $X_\text{train}$ by maximising the variational ELBO

 where $q(\rvz \mid \rvx; \psi_{\vtheta_E})$ is a variational approximation of an intractable model posterior distribution $p(\rvz \mid \rvx)$ and $\KL(\cdot \mid\mid \cdot)$ denotes the Kullback--Leibler divergence, which is balanced using the coefficient $\beta$, as proposed by \citet{betaVAE}.
 The generative $p(\rvx \mid \rvz; \phi_{\vtheta_D})$ and variational $q(\rvz \mid \rvx ; \psi_{\vtheta_E})$ models are parametrised via encoder and decoder networks $\psi_{\vtheta_E}$ and $\phi_{\vtheta_D}$.